 - 3. Students are encouraged to seek grants and scholarships from third-party sources.
 (This includes church scholarships, matching grants, high school and community awards, national merit scholarships, etc.) When private scholarships are reported to the financial aid office, loan and/or work eligibility is reduced, if needed, to keep the student's total aid package within federal need limits.
-Institutionally controlled grants and scholarships are reduced if total gift aid from all sources exceeds the tuition, room, and board fees paid to Bethel. - 4.
-Recipients of military-related educational benefits (e.g., army tuition assistance, post 9/11 GI Bill) will have their institutionally controlled grants and scholarships (e.g., Bethel Grant, Dean's Scholarship) reduced so the total of all grants, scholarships, and educational benefits is no more than \$1,000 more than the tuition, room, and meal plan charged to new freshmen living on campus. - 5.
+Institutionally controlled grants and scholarships are reduced if total gift aid from all sources exceeds the financial aid budget for tuition, fees, room, board, books, and supplies. - 4.
+Recipients of military-related educational benefits (e.g., army tuition assistance, Post-9/11 GI Bill) will have their institutionally controlled grants and scholarships reduced if total military benefits, grants, and scholarships exceed the financial aid budget for tuition, fees, room, board, books, and supplies. - 5.
 A student's financial need is determined by an analysis of the information provided in the Free Application for Federal Student Aid (FAFSA).
 Consideration is given to elements that affect a family's financial status, including current income, assets, number of dependents, other educational expenses, and retirement needs.
 A student's financial aid will vary based on whether she chooses to live in campus housing or off campus.
 Bethel will provide the best need-based financial aid to students who live on campus. - 6.
 All financial aid, excluding job earnings, is first credited to a student's Bethel account.
 Only after all current Bethel charges are satisfied will surplus aid be disbursed to students for use in meeting other expenses. - 7.
 Gift aid from federal, state, and Bethel programs is only available to undergraduate students who have not yet earned the credits required for their first baccalaureate degree.
 Postbaccalaureate students taking undergraduate courses will not receive gift aid, but will be eligible for government loans if they are seeking licensure, certification, or a second type of bachelor's degree (e.g., a student has a B.A. and is now seeking a B.S.).